lwdovico/price-predictor/README.rst

     price_predictor [symbol] [--date (str)] [--ratio (float)] [--layers (int)] [--epochs (int)]

 - The **symbol** is just a short code of the financial instrument that must be available on yahoo finance

+The following parameters are optional:

 - The **date** must be provided in the ISO format, for example: 2015-01-25
 - The **ratio** is the percentage used to divide training and test set, the higher the closest to the current trends the prediction will turn out, but it may overfit (just ignore if not know how to use)
 - The **layers** are the number of layers of the LSTM, the minimum number possible will be always 2, the dafault is 4
 - The **epochs** are the number of of epochs the neural network will train, the default is 10 but it can be raised

+NB: Currently the training is set to be performed on 30 time_stamps, thus having close or fewer days than 30 may cause some unexpected errors

 Documentation
 -------------